philsturgeon/phil.bike/src/content/austria-slovenia-hungary.md

 Next day was a slow start.
 It was a working Monday, so I bummed around Kaposvar doing an hours work per cafe, and luckily they have a bunch.
 The heat was fucking terrible so I was waiting for it to pass, and also looking for some bike help.
 In the anarchy the day before I bonked my wheel and it needed a bike shop to true it.
 I found one, and the guy was so nice!
 None of us spoke a matching language, but he told me I had too much weight on my wheels, which I did after picking up the extra gear, carrying the old pedals, carrying extra water, etc. The bike was nuts.

 He trued the wheel, his wife even gave me a coke whilst I waited, then he flat out refused to accept any money.
 I'd already given him my full-sized toolkit-style steel allen-key set which I absolutely should not have been carrying, so I guess we were even!
-He gave me a look of pitty, like "you're not gonna make it", then [off I popped to the next town: Pečs](https://www.strava.com/activities/2480400648).
+He gave me a look of pity, like "you're not gonna make it", then [off I popped to the next town: Pečs](https://www.strava.com/activities/2480400648).

 https://www.instagram.com/p/BzK2goiFYDo/

-After a rough afternoon of hot climbs, but luckily the road to the Serbian border [was flat as a pancake](https://www.strava.com/activities/2481795854) with a ferry in the middle, then an even flatter pancake.
+Getting to Pecs was a lot of climbing.
+It was all farmland then a beautiful national park, but it was hot and hard work.
+Luckily the next day I was heading for the Serbian border, and from there it is [flat as a pancake](https://www.strava.com/activities/2481795854), with a ferry in the middle, then an even flatter pancake.

 ![62m in 30km is basically unheard of and I don't even think the 62km was real](img/2019/07-austria-slovenia-catchup/smooth.jpg)

-Although the terrain was nice and flat, the temperature was trying to murder everyone around.
+Although the terrain was nice and flat, the temperature was trying to murder everyone.
 France was getting all the headlines for the 40C+ temperature, but it was bonkers everywhere that week, and Hungary was rough.
 I was hiding under any sizeable tree I could find every 20-30 minutes, drinking from every water source I could find (thank you Sawyer squeeze filter!), and generally having a struggle.

 https://www.instagram.com/p/Bz-LSqOlujO/

 My struggle ended with an amazing guesthouse: [Locomotiv Vendégház](https://www.booking.com/hotel/hu/locomotiv-vendeghaz.en-gb.html).
 I had unwittingly wandered onto the Euro Velo 6 route, which I found out when I met a bunch of bikepackers there, touring with kids as a group of friends.
-They were from Canadia and Ireland, and we drank beers and ate BBQ and hung out with the awesome owner of the guesthouse too.
+They were from Canadia and Ireland, and we drank beers, made sangria, ate BBQ, and hung out with the awesome owner of the guesthouse too.
 Cannot recommend this place enough if you're floating around the Hungarian/Serbian/Croatian corner.

 ![Best guesthouse had a clothes line for stanky kit](img/2019/07-austria-slovenia-catchup/drier.jpg)